After risky journey, migrant and his dog say goodbye at U.S. border | Law-Order

 After risky journey, migrant and his dog say goodbye at U.S. border

-Venezuelan migrant Brayan Pinto, 18, and his small fluffy white dog, Brandi, trekked together across several countries and a treacherous tropical jungle to reach the U.S.-Mexico border.
+"She's been with me for two years," Pinto said, hugging the fluffy animal with the pink collar - a mix of Pekingese and toy poodle - within view of El Paso, Texas.
+Brandy had been a gift from his mother before her death to become his emotional support pet, and the little dog had crossed several borders with him.

-Venezuelan migrant Brayan Pinto, 18, and his small fluffy white dog, Brandi, trekked together across several countries and a treacherous tropical jungle to reach the U.S.-Mexico border.
-On Monday, the two companions had to say goodbye.
+Venezuelan migrant Brayan Pinto, 18, and his small fluffy white dog, Brandy, trekked together across several countries and a treacherous tropical jungle to reach the U.S.-Mexico border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)